I. General Principles

 - The University Judicial System shall consist of the following:

-- Responsibilities: The Judicial Administrator receives and investigates complaints of violation of this Code and either adjudicates the complaint or, if appropriate, refers the complaint to the appropriate University office or administrative body for investigation and/or hearing.
-If the Judicial Administrator adjudicates the complaint and a violation is found, the Judicial Administrator imposes appropriate sanctions.
-The Judicial Administrator does not hear allegations of academic misconduct, and does not have the authority to suspend, expel, or otherwise directly terminate the status of a student found in violation of this Code unless by agreement.
+- Responsibilities: The Office of Student Conduct and Community Standards (OSCCS) receives and investigates complaints of violation of this Code and either adjudicates the complaint or, in its discretion, refers the complaint to the appropriate University office or administrative body for investigation and/or hearing.
+If the OSCCS adjudicates the complaint and a violation is found, the OSCCS imposes appropriate sanctions.
+The OSCCS does not hear allegations of academic misconduct, and does not have the authority to suspend, expel, or otherwise directly terminate the status of a student found in violation of this Code, unless by agreement.

-- Selection: The Judicial Administrator is appointed by the Chancellor, or his/her designee, following consultation with the Vice Chancellor for Students and Dean of Students.
+- Selection: The Director of the OSCCS is appointed by the Chancellor, or their designee, following consultation with the Vice Chancellor for Student Affairs.
 The appointee may be a faculty member or staff member.
-In the event the Judicial Administrator is unavailable to serve, the Dean of Students or his/her designee may serve as the Judicial Administrator or appoint an appropriate University official to serve temporarily in that capacity.
+In the event that staff members in the OSCCS are unavailable to serve, the Vice Chancellor for Student Affairs, Dean of Students or their designee may serve as the Student Conduct Administrator or appoint an appropriate University official to serve temporarily in that capacity.

-- Responsibilities: (1) The UJB hears and decides cases referred to it by the Judicial Administrator, the undergraduate School or College Academic Integrity Officers or Panels, Graduate – Professional schools, and the suspending authority following a temporary suspension; and cases involving allegations of academic misconduct in the absence of a School or College Academic Integrity Panel.
-The UJB hears and decides appeals from temporary suspensions, appeals referred to it by the Chairperson of the UJB, and appeals from sanctions issued by the Judicial Administrator.
-The UJB also performs other duties as called for by this Code.
-(2) The Chairperson of the UJB presides over all hearings conducted before the UJB and convenes pre-hearing proceedings as needed; rules on appeals from decisions of the Judicial Administrator and undergraduate School or College Academic Integrity Panels; and performs other duties as called for by this Code.
+- Responsibilities: (1) The SCB hears and decides cases referred to it by the OSCCS, the undergraduate School or College Academic Integrity Officers or Panels, Graduate – Professional schools, and the suspending authority following a temporary suspension; and cases involving allegations of academic misconduct in the absence of a School or College Academic Integrity Panel.
+The SCB hears and decides appeals from temporary suspensions, appeals referred to it by the Chairperson of the SCB, and appeals from sanctions issued by the OSCCS.
+The SCB also performs other duties as called for by this Code.
+(2) The Chairperson of the SCB presides over all hearings conducted before the SCB and convenes pre-hearing proceedings as needed; rules on appeals from decisions of the OSCCS and undergraduate School or College Academic Integrity Panels; and performs other duties as called for by this Code.

-- Selection: (1) Members of the UJB are appointed for two (2) year terms, beginning on January 1.
+- Selection (1) Members of the SCB are appointed for two (2) year terms, beginning on January 1.
 Faculty members are appointed by the Faculty Senate Council; student members are appointed by the Student Union and the Graduate-Professional Student Council; and administrative or staff members are appointed by the Chancellor.
 Each year, three (3) faculty members are appointed; three (3) undergraduate student members are appointed; three (3) graduate – professional student members; and three (3) administrative or staff members are appointed.
-If a vacancy exists or scheduling conflict arises members may be appointed throughout the year by the Judicial Administrator.
+If a vacancy exists or scheduling conflict arises members may be appointed throughout the year by the OSCCS.
 Members may be reappointed, but no member shall serve more than two (2) consecutive terms.
-Members of the Faculty Senate Council, Student Union Executive Council, officers of the Graduate and Professional Student Council, and officers of the University shall not serve on the UJB.
-(2) The Chairperson of the UJB is appointed annually by the Chancellor.
+Members of the Faculty Senate Council, Student Union Executive Council, officers of the Graduate and Professional Student Council, and officers of the University shall not serve on the SCB.
+(2) The Chairperson of the SCB is appointed annually by the Chancellor.
 The Chairperson must be a member of the University community.
 The Chairperson may be appointed, without limitation, for consecutive terms.
+If a vacancy exists or scheduling conflict arises, a temporary Chairperson may be appointed by the OSCCS.

-- The University Sexual Assault Investigative Board (USAIB) is composed of faculty, staff and student members and is governed by separate investigation procedures set forth in the USAIB Procedures.
+- The University Sexual Assault Investigation Board (USAIB) is composed of faculty, staff and student members and is governed by separate investigation procedures set forth in the USAIB Procedures.

-- The USAIB investigates (i) complaints of sexual assault alleged to have been committed by a student(s) in violation of Offense Number 5 above and (ii) other complaints referred by the Judicial Administrator that involve allegations of sexual harassment committed by a student(s).
-Complaints may allege other violations of the Code, in which case the USAIB may investigate and exercise jurisdiction over such complaints in their entirety as long as the additional charges arise out of the same set of facts and circumstances or are related to the alleged incident of sexual assault.
-The USAIB may elect to refer the other charges to the Judicial Administrator or UJB for hearing and resolution.
+- The USAIB investigates complaints referred by the TIXO or the OSCCS that involve allegations of sexual assault or sexual harassment alleged to have been committed by a student(s) in violation of the Code.
+Complaints may allege other violations of the Code, in which case the USAIB may investigate and exercise jurisdiction over such complaints in their entirety as long as the additional charges arise out of the same set of facts and circumstances or are related to the alleged incident of sexual assault or harassment.
+The USAIB may elect to refer the other charges to the TIXO, OSCCS or SCB for hearing and resolution.

 - Following a determination by the USAIB Panel that it is more likely than not that a respondent has committed a sexual assault or engaged in sexual harassment in violation of the Code, sanctions will be imposed in accordance with the USAIB procedures and may include suspension or expulsion.